-The first step will be for Dr. Wetmore to place the titanium post part of the implant into your gums.
+The first step will be for the oral surgeon to place the titanium post part of the implant into your gums.
 This is the part of the implant that replaces the root of your tooth.
 To function like the root of your tooth (e.g. making the tooth fixed to your jawbone and thus just as stable as a natural tooth) it needs to literally bond to your jawbone through a biological process called “osseointegration“.
 Unfortunately, there is no short cut for this process and it can take anywhere from 3 to 6 months.
 The good news is that this is why implants never slip or make noises like dentures sometime can.

-In the final stage, one of the dentist here at Sage will work with our state of the art lab to create and fit you with new replacement tooth or crown to go on top of the implant.
+In the final stage, your dentist here at Sage will work with our state of the art lab to create and fit you with new replacement tooth or crown to go on top of the implant.
 Sometimes a couple visits may be required to make sure the crown is fitting perfectly as your gums heal.
 Once the crown is securely attached, the implant will provide excellent stability, comfort and long lasting results.

 We will provide you with ongoing care instructions.
 If you practice good oral hygiene, eating habits and have regular dental check-ups, your implants should last a lifetime.